 You can get the OpenStreetMap/OpenCycleMap for use on your Garmin GPS (sorry I don’t know about other makes of gps).
 You can make them yourself, but otherwise you can use the ready-to-go maps from velomap.org, openfietsmap.nl, and garmin.openstreetmap.nl (note: for coverage of the whole of the route through Italy you need both the West and Eastern Europe downloads).

-You can also use these maps on a Mac/PC - although Mac users face an additional hurdle of converting maps to gmapi format using JavaWa Map Converter.
+You can also use these maps on a Mac/PC - although Mac users face an small extra step of converting maps to gmapi format using JavaWa Map Converter.
 This is really very straightforward. (you can get gmapi format maps from velomap but there’s a small charge).

 The VENTO route

 There’s a Google map of the VENTO route - this is an extremely useful resource for the Po section of the route.

 The download package includes gps tracks for the sections of the route that I’ve ridden.
 For other sections I think it’s better, and more honest, to send you to